WHAT DO I EAT WITH DIABETES?

 Those who have had diabetes for a while

 You may have had diabetes for many years.
 The information provided in the past, your health, medications and lifestyle may have changed.
-A lot of benefit can be gained from a dietary review and update.
+A dietary review will keep you up to date with any changes to help control your blood glucose.

 What to eat.
 When to eat.
 How much to eat.